rainlanguage/arb-bot/README.md

 # an integer used for specifiying the number repetitions for the app to run, if not set will run for infinite number of times
 REPETITIONS=1

+# Option to filter the subgraph query results with a specific order hash
+ORDER_HASH=""

+# Option to filter the subgraph query results with a specific order owner address
+ORDER_OWNER=""

+# Option to filter the subgraph query results with a specific order interpreter address
+ORDER_INTERPRETER=""
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.